Fardeen210/Database-Design-and-Implementation-for-E-commerce-Firm/README.md

 ## Usage
-  Running Queries: Use your favorite SQL client to run the sample queries provided in the repository.
-Sample queries include sales analysis, product pricing across countries, and total inventory valuation.
+  Running Queries: Using MySQL workbench to run the sql queries including sales analysis, product pricing across countries, and total inventory valuation.
-  Extending the Schema: Contributions are welcome to further optimize queries or add new features such as additional reporting and BI integrations.
+A customer visits e-commerce website, registers, and browses the product catalog (managed via the Products and Categories tables).
+They add items to their cart and place an order.
+The system creates an order linked to their account (using Customer_id) and records detailed items in an OrderDetails table.
+Inventory levels are automatically updated in the Inventory table, and the payment is processed via the Payments table.
+Finally, an invoice is generated, and sales reports are available for business analytics and decision-making.

 ## Entity Relation Diagram
 ![image](https://github.com/user-attachments/assets/c3f816a9-a6a2-4d59-bcc0-3e76a243893b)